Updated September 28, 2023

 - Language-Integrated Query (LINQ) expressions make the strongly-typed query a first-class language construct.

-- It supports the concept of encapsulation, inheritance, polymorphism because it’s an object-oriented language.
+- It supports encapsulation, inheritance, and polymorphism because it’s an object-oriented language.

 - It supports inline XML documentation comments.